KateVeselovskaia/rsschool-cv/cv.md

  - Figma

 **Code Examples:**
-// *this is added as a placeholder - just for example:*
+// *this is added as a placeholder - real examples will be added later:*
 `const func = (num) => {
   if (num > 0) {
     return num - 1;